2012–13 TFF 1. Lig

-The 2012–13 TFF First League, also known as PTT First League) due to sponsoring reasons (in Turkish: PTT 1.
-Lig, is the 12th season since the league was established in 2001 and 50th season of the second-level football league of Turkey since its establishment in 1963–64.
+The 2012–13 TFF 1.
+Lig (referred to as the PTT 1.
+Lig for sponsorship reasons) is the 12th season since the league was established in 2001 and 50th season of the second-level football league of Turkey since its establishment in 1963–64.
 The start date of the league was 25 August 2012 and end date is 12 May 2013.

 Teams

 Manisaspor, Ankaragücü and Samsunspor relegated from Süper Lig.
 Akhisar Belediyespor, Elazığspor and Kasımpaşa promoted to 2012–13 Süper Lig.

 1461 Trabzon, Şanlıurfaspor and Adana Demirspor promoted from TFF Second League. İstanbul Güngörenspor, Sakaryaspor and Giresunspor relegated to 2012–13 TFF Second League.